iAbhishek91/learn-terraform/docs/07-tf-modules-n-global_registry.md

 Modules are just folder with code in it.
 How they are used in Terraform?

 This is mainly for structuring terraform project, as only **main.tf** will be confusing and difficult to read and maintain.
+With modules we an implement DRY principle *in SE Don't Repeat Yourself, is a principle of software development aimed at reducing repetition of software patterns*.

 Also we can keep **terraform code as template** and pass everything from the `main.tf`.